wohugb/wtfjs/README.md

 With the example above:

+1.
-1. We declare `x` with no value, so it's `undefined`.
+We declare `x` with no value, so it's `undefined`.
+2.
-2. Then we pack the value of `x` into the object property `x`.
+Then we pack the value of `x` into the object property `x`.
+3.
-3. Then we extract the value of `x` using destructuring and want to assign it to `y`.
+Then we extract the value of `x` using destructuring and want to assign it to `y`.
 If the value is not defined, then we're going to use `1` as the default value.
+4.
-4. Return the value of `y`.
+Return the value of `y`.

 * [Object initializer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) at MDN

-## Dots and spreading
+### Dots and spreading

 Interesting examples could be composed with spreading of arrays.
 Consider this:

 ```js
 [...[...'...']].length // -> 3
 ```

-### 💡 Explanation:
+#### 💡 说明:

 Why `3`?
 When we use the [spread operator](http://www.ecma-international.org/ecma-262/6.0/#sec-array-initializer), the `@@iterator` method is called, and the returned iterator is used to obtain the values to be iterated.
 The default iterator for string spreads a string into characters.
 After spreading, we pack these characters into an array.
 Then we spread this array again and pack it back to an array.

 A `'...'` string consists with three `.` characters, so the length of resulting array is `3`.